RedisLabs/redislabs-docs/content/rc/securing-redis-cloud-connections.md

 1. Click the **Update** button to apply the changes to your resource.

 **Important**: Once SSL is
-enabled, your database will no longer accept regular, non-SSL connections.
+enabled, your database no longer accepts regular, non-SSL connections.

 ## Setting up your application if you are not using an SSL/TLS enabled client library {#setting-up-your-application-if-you-are-not-using-an-ssltls-enabled-client-library}